norberello/courses-bideoklipkitiklipaflipa/chapter1.md

 ---
 title: 'video pideo fideo'
 description: 'just testing again if the video exercise works, what can I do?
-I wont go over the audio until this is solved.'
+I wont go over the audio until this is solved.
+What am I missing?
+I am not doing anything funny.'
 ---

 ## txingalatxinga